MicrobiologyETHZ/mbarq/docs/counting.md

 **Required Inputs**

 - Sample sequencing file.
-Can be FASTQ of FASTA, commpressed is accepted.
+Can be FASTQ of FASTA, compressed is accepted.
 - Transposon construct structure

 **Sugested Inputs**